Resolving the phase of a Dirac topological state via interferometric photoemission

 We now consider the lowest interference region (red rectangle in (c) and diagram \#3 in (d)).
 Here we have in QP1 exactly one initial state resonantly excited into one intermediate state -- which is moreover a Dirac topological surface state\cite{sobota_direct_2013}.
-QP2 here is far from resonance, therefore the phase accumulated along this path should have negligible energy or momentum dependence.
+QP2 here is far from resonance, therefore the phase accumulated along this path should have negligible energy or momentum dependence (see experimental validation in Supplementary Section~\ref{SM:QP2_sensitivity}).
 Here, QP2 can work well as the reference path for phase reconstruction of QP1, and the rest of this paper focuses on this region.